 I strongly believe conservation and education come hand in hand.
 By educating people from a young age, they have a greater awareness and respect for the natural world around them.

-Whilst studying towards my doctorate degree, I taught part-time at University College London (2017-2020) and worked as a Museum Engager in the Grant Museum of Zoology, UCL Art Museum, and the Petrie Museum (2019-2019).
-As of August 2020, I will be starting a new lecturer role at Bristol Zoological Society.
-I regularly partake in outreach events at UCL, ZSL and with other organisations.
+Whilst studying towards my doctorate degree, I taught part-time at University College London (2017-2020) and worked as a Museum Engager in the Grant Museum of Zoology, UCL Art Museum, and the Petrie Museum (2019).
+I also regularly partake in outreach events at UCL, ZSL and with other organisations.

 In my spare time, I write children's stories about primate-based conservation issues.
 They're used as local education tools in countries where the star of the book is found.
 All funds raised from the books go back into local conservation and education efforts.